 This muscle controls the raising and lowering of your eyelid.
 You can think of the levator palpebrae muscle like a garage-door opener for each of your eyes: when the muscle contracts back and away from the front of your face, your upper eyelids are pulled open.

-Unfortunately, if just a little bit of that botulinum toxin comes in contact with one of your levator palpebrae muscles, you’re going to find it impossible to open that eye all the way.
-This effect is the dreaded “eyelid droop.”
+Unfortunately, if just a little bit of that botulinum toxin comes in contact with one of your levator palpebrae muscles, you’re going to find it impossible to open your eye all the way.
+This effect is the dreaded eyelid droop.

 South Florida dermatologist Dr. Todd Minars explains: “The cause of eyelid ptosis is either too much Botox or placing it too close to the eyelid, causing the Botox to migrate into the muscle that gives the eyelid lift and tone.”

-“When ptosis occurs after Botox injections, it is often because the neurotoxin was injected too low in the frontalis (forehead) muscle, which causes the forehead to ‘relax’ downwards, thus pushing down the upper eyelid.”
+“When ptosis occurs after Botox injections, it is often because the neurotoxin was injected too low in the frontalis [forehead] muscle, which causes the forehead to ‘relax’ downwards, thus pushing down the upper eyelid,” says Shainhouse.

-First piece of advice: always visit a board certified dermatologist or plastic surgeon who has experience with Botox and who understands facial musculature.
+The first and best piece of advice: always visit a board-certified dermatologist or plastic surgeon who has experience with Botox and who understands facial musculature.

-And don’t settle for generic products, either.
-Before your procedure, ask your doctor to confirm that the botulinum injections he or she uses are from a well-known, “brand name” manufacturer.
+Additionally, don’t settle for generic products.
+Before your procedure, ask your doctor to confirm that the botulinum injections that they use are from a well-known, “brand name” manufacturer.

 Also remember that even if the injections are done with name-brand solutions, in the correct locations, and at just the right depths within the dermis, there’s still a small chance of getting eyelid ptosis.
-It’s not a permanent condition, fortunately, and it can be treated.
+That said, it’s not a permanent condition, fortunately, and it can be treated.

-So here’s the good news: most droopy eyelids go away on their own after four to six weeks.
+Here’s the good news: most droopy eyelids go away on their own after four to six weeks.
 The bad news is that you’ll be walking around with one of your eyes half-shut all of that time, and, in rare cases, a droopy eyelid can last even longer than six weeks.